drew-loukusa/spotify-py-cli/spec.md

 * SPOTIFY ALLOWS MULTIPLE PLAYLISTS TO SHARE THE SAME NAME
     * I need to update my app to account for this.
 This is big.

+    * I may want to allow playlists to be specfied by ID

+    * Things that need to be updated:
+        * create:
+            * With a name clash, force create should just make a new playlist alongside the exist ing one, not delete the existing one.

+        * delete:
+            * If multiple lists share the same name, user has to pick which one to delete
+                * If multiple lists are found with name, prompt user?

+            * --force should not (will not?) work if multiple lists share the same name.

+        * Instead of handeling a SINGLE playlist, I'll need to handle a collection of them
+            * But most of the time, the collection will have a single name
+            * Will need to display more info to user about playlists in order to give them the ability to differentiate.

 * I want a way to display info about a playlist
     * Should I put that functionality under the search command?
 Or a new one.
     * TBD